Willow7T/Toothfairy/README.md

+The project is done.
-Still Updating the app uploaded here is not the final version yet
+But uploaded here is not the final version yet